Ordering-disordering dynamics of the $q$-voter model under random external bias: Summary and Conclusion

 \section{Summary and Conclusion}

 We investigated a variant of the voter model incorporating local interactions and a random external field.
-In this model, agents adopt the unanimous opinion of a randomly selected group of $q$ agents with probability $ 1-p$, or independently align with an external field with probability $p$: adopting state $+1$ with probability $s$ and $-1$ with probability $ 1-s$.
-Using a mean-field approximation, we identified an order–disorder phase transition at a critical independence probability $p_c$ dependent on the nonlinear interaction strength $q$, occurring exclusively at the symmetric bias point $s = 1/2$.
-Deviations from this symmetry induce spontaneous ordering toward the biased opinion.
-For extreme biases, the system reaches a fully ordered state aligned with the external field.
-For intermediate biases, the system settles into a partially ordered phase characterized by the coexistence of majority and minority opinions determined by the bias direction and magnitude.
+In this model, agents adopt the unanimous opinion of a randomly selected group of $q$ agents with probability $1-p$, or, with probability $p$, independently align with an external field by taking state $+1$ with probability $s$ (and $-1$ otherwise).
+Using a mean-field approximation, we identify an order–disorder phase transition at a critical independence probability $p_c$ that depends on the nonlinear strength $q$, occurring only at the symmetric bias $s=\tfrac{1}{2}$.
+Deviations from symmetry break the up–down invariance and generally drive the system toward the favored state; for small asymmetry $\delta s\equiv |s-\tfrac{1}{2}|\ll1$, multistability can still occur.

-Analyzing the evolution of the fraction $c$ of agents in state $+1$, we found distinct behaviors depending on $q$: for $q = 1$, the final state matches the external bias $s$, while for $q > 1$, spontaneous ordering emerges contingent on parameters $p$ and $s$.
-Notably, the system deterministically evolves toward the externally biased state for $p > 0$ and $s \neq 1/2$.
-However, at the symmetric point $s = 1/2$, the steady-state outcome is highly sensitive to the independence probability $p$: for $p < p_c$, the system approaches states $c = 1/2 \pm \delta$ with $\delta$ depending on $p$ and $q$, whereas for $p > p_c$, it evolves to the balance state $c = 1/2$.
+Analyzing the evolution of the fraction $c$ of agents in state $+1$, we found distinct behaviors depending on $q$: for $q=1$, the stationary fraction equals the external bias ($ c \to s$).
+For $q > 1$, spontaneous ordering emerges contingent on $p$ and $s$.
+For $s\neq\tfrac12$, the bias breaks the up–down symmetry and drives the system toward the favored state; however, for small asymmetry $\delta s\ll1$ and suitable $p$, multiple stable steady states can coexist (cusp for $1<q<5$ and butterfly for $q>5$), whereas sufficiently large $\delta s$ leaves a single stable state.
+At the symmetric point $s=\tfrac12$, the steady-state outcome is highly sensitive to $p$: for $p<p_c$, the system approaches $c=\tfrac12\pm\delta$ with $\delta$ depending on $p$ and $q$, whereas for $p>p_c$ it evolves to the symmetric state $c=\tfrac12$.
+(In particular, the transition is continuous for $1<q<5$ and discontinuous for $q>5$, corresponding to supercritical and subcritical pitchforks, respectively.)